 - 16.1.
-FightMND reserves the right to visit the Applicant's laboratory during the period of the Award to discuss progress, and welcomes invitations to do so. - 16.2.
-The Applicant may be asked to attend six-monthly progress meetings to discuss progress with FightMND representatives and donors.
+FightMND reserves the right to visit the Grantee's laboratory during the period of the Grant to discuss progress, and welcomes invitations to do so. - 16.2.
+Grantees may be asked to attend six-monthly progress meetings to discuss progress with FightMND representatives and donors.
 These may be arranged in conjunction with site visits. - 16.3.
-The Applicant and PhD candidate may be asked to take part in FightMND communication projects such as video content to help facilitate feedback to FightMND's donors on outcomes related to the Award.
+Grantees may be asked to take part in FightMND communication projects such as video content to help facilitate feedback to FightMND's donors on outcomes related to the Grant.